digi-embedded/android-sample-openglrotatingcube/README.md

 Make sure the hardware is set up correctly:

-1. The device is powered on.
+1. The development board is powered on.
-2. The device is connected directly to the PC by the micro USB cable.
+2. The board is connected directly to the PC by the micro USB cable.

 Demo run
 --------

 The example is already configured, so all you need to do is to build and launch the project.

 While it is running, you can control cube rotation in the following ways: